List of memorials and monuments at Arlington National Cemetery: Memorial Avenue

 A number of public improvements and memorials were planned for construction in the Washington, D.C., metropolitan area for the 1932 bicentennial of the birth of George Washington, the first President of the United States and American Revolutionary War hero.
 Among these were Arlington Memorial Bridge and the Mount Vernon Memorial Parkway (now known as the George Washington Memorial Parkway).
 To link the Virginia landing of the bridge with Arlington National Cemetery, a wide avenue known as Memorial Avenue was constructed and a new entrance to the cemetery (the Hemicycle) constructed.

 Memorial Avenue is part of the George Washington Memorial Parkway.
 The roadway was formally transferred from the U.S. Army to the Department of the Interior in October 1940.
-The memorials and monuments which line Memorial Avenue are often believed to be part of Arlington National Cemetery, but are not.
+The memorials and monuments which line Memorial Avenue are not part of Arlington National Cemetery.
 The memorials and monuments on Memorial Avenue include (as of 2012):